2024-2025 Impact Report Now Available

 Today, the areas of research at I2S address a wide range of modern communications technologies and concerns.
 As an organization, it’s important to note that these technologies, and the risks that accompany them, continue to expand and evolve at a very rapid pace.
 The faculty and graduate researchers at I2S continuously strive to improve technologies within their respective scopes of work.

-“The last two years have been eventful at I2S.
-Perhaps most noteworthy was our transformation from the Information and Telecommunication Technology Center to I2S in 2022.
+“The last few years have been eventful at I2S, and 2025 is no exception.
+As I mentioned in last year’s Impact Report, I2S transformed from the Information and Telecommunications Technology Center to I2S in 2022.
 This restructuring was not merely symbolic, but an important distinction that recognized the growth and inclusion of new and evolving technologies that touch all aspects of information-related research as well as their impacts on society,” said Dr. Perry Alexander, AT&T Foundation Distinguished Professor of Electrical and Computer Science and Director of I2S.

 Six Research Centers Spanning the Information Spectrum